 Common risk factors for the disease include immigration and living in an urban area.
 The condition is a common form of disability as patients lose their ability to make rational decisions, socially function, work, or adequately care for themselves.
-Schizophrenia frequently coexists with other psychiatric diagnoses including depression, anxiety, and substance abuse disorder.
+Schizophrenia frequently coexists with other psychiatric diagnoses, including depression, anxiety, and substance abuse disorder.
 The risk for suicide is significantly increased in affected individuals.

 What Causes Schizophrenia?

 Schizophrenia is caused by an interplay of genetic and environmental factors.
-Family and twin studies demonstrate a strong genetic component to the condition.
+Family and twin studies demonstrate a vital genetic component to the condition.
 Researchers have also discovered that the disease is associated with neurotransmitter abnormalities in the brain, including dopamine, glutamate, GABA, and acetylcholine.

 Common risk factors for the condition include: